maxmelo1/ComputerVisionPython/Localizing anomalies in images/README.md

 ## Data

-- The dataset can be obtained in [National Library of Medicine](https://lhncbc.nlm.nih.gov/LHC-downloads/downloads.html#malaria-datasets).
+- The dataset consists of cell images infected or not with Malaria.
+The data can be obtained in [National Library of Medicine](https://lhncbc.nlm.nih.gov/LHC-downloads/downloads.html#malaria-datasets).
 80%|20% was the policy for the train/validation splits creation.
 There are two classes: infected and uninfected.
 A sample of both classes are shown below.

 - Uninfected example.

 ![Caption for subfigure (a).](results/img_5.png)

-- Infected example.
+- Infected/parasitized example.

 ![Caption for subfigure (b).](results/img_31.png)

 ## Results

-The best results achieved
-validation loss of 0.511 and validation accuracy of 0.860.
+The best results achieved by the classifier was: validation loss of 0.511 and validation accuracy of 0.860.

 ### CAM visualization